VinayTodkar/MDDS-Address-API-project/README.md

 # 🎯 Project Objective

+## 📌 Overview

-The objective of MDDS Address API is to provide a centralized and structured way to access Indian administrative location data through APIs.
+**MDDS Address API** is a full-stack application designed to provide structured and accessible administrative location data for India.

-The platform follows the hierarchy:
+The project processes state-wise MDDS datasets and organizes them into a hierarchical structure:

 ```text
 India